-- 3325. (a) Subject to the lessor's right to obtain specific enforcement of the lease, if a lease of real property is terminated because of the breach thereof by the lessee, the lessee may recover from the lessor any amount paid to the lessor in consideration for the lease (whether designated rental, bonus, consideration for execution thereof, or by any other term) that is in excess of the sum of: - (1) The portion of the total amount required to be paid to or for the benefit of the lessor pursuant to the lease that is fairly allocable to the portion of the term prior to the termination of the lease; and - (2) Any damages, including liquidated damages as provided in Section 3323, to which the lessor is entitled by reason of such breach. - (b) The right of a lessee to recover under this section may not be waived prior to the accrual of such right.
+3325. (a) Subject to the lessor's right to obtain specific enforcement of the lesse, if a lease of real property is terminated because of the breach thereof by the lessee, the lessee may recover from the lessor any amount paid to the lessor in consideration for the lease (whether designated rental, bonus, consideration for execution thereof, or by any other term) that is in excess of the sum of:

+(1) The portion of the total amount required to be paid to or for the benefit of the lessor pursuant to the lease that is fairly allocable to the portion of the term prior to the termination of the lease; and

+(2) Any damages, including liquidated damages as provided in Section 3323, to which the lessor is entitled by reason of such breach.

+(b) The right of a lessee to recover under this section may not be waived prior to the accrual of such right.

 Comment.
 Section 3325 is designed to make the rules stated in Freedman v.
 The Rector, 37 Cal.2d 16, 230 P.2d 629 (1951), and Caplan v.
-Schroeder, arising out of the breach of a lease.
+Schroeder, 56 Cal.2d 515, 15 Cal.
+Rptr.
+145, 364 P.2d 321 (1961), applicable to cases arising out of the breach of a lease.
 The Freedman case held that a willfully defaulting vendee under a contract for the sale of real property may recover the excess of his part payments over the damages caused by his breach.
-The advance payment even though the contract recited that the advance payment was in consideration for the execution of the contract.
+The Caplan case held that a willfully defaulting vendee could recover such an advance payment even though the contract recited that the advance payment was in consideration for the execution of the contract.
 The court looked beyond the recital and found that there was in fact no separate consideration for the advance payment aside from the sale of the property itself.